Public Sector Solutions

 At Social Finance, we have taken a broad approach to improving career outcomes for youth, recognizing that there is not a one-size-fits-all solution.
 A range of career-focused programs — spanning the fields of K-12 education, post-secondary education, and workforce development — are all necessary parts of the solution.
 Effective programs have been found to impact a variety of academic and employment outcomes, including high school completion, post-secondary credit accumulation, job attainment, job retention, and increased earnings.
 Programs have also impacted longer-term outcomes, such as reduced criminal justice system interaction and utilization of social supports.

-One of our projects, which we in partnership with Jobs for the Future and with funding from the US Department of Education, is focused on high-quality career and technical education (CTE) in multiple sites across the country.
+One of our projects, which we launched last month in partnership with Jobs for the Future and with funding from the US Department of Education, is focused on high-quality career and technical education (CTE) in multiple sites across the country.
 In this project, we hope to expand CTE programs that support students in preparing for both post-secondary education and future careers.

 There are a lot of reasons we’re excited about working with Google.org.
 The financial support will provide a crucial boost to our portfolio of projects, while giving us flexibility to explore more innovative, creative programs to improve economic opportunity.
 Google.org’s work initiative takes a global approach with grantees in Europe and the U.S., and similarly, we plan to leverage the learnings from relevant Pay for Success projects across the Social Finance Global Network (such as Social Finance UK’s Youth Engagement Fund aimed at improving the employment prospects of disadvantaged young people through education and training, or Social Finance Israel’s project to reduce dropout rates from higher education).
 We strongly believe that there is an important role for philanthropy in catalyzing innovative and performance-based funding solutions to ensure we’re preparing our youth for the changing nature of work.